Imagine the most hopeless time of your life is suddenly changed to the most joyful time of your life!

 Jesus also allowed doubt and challenge.
 Thomas could not believe Jesus was alive and demanded a personal encounter and undeniable proof.
 Jesus appeared to him and gave him exactly what he asked for.
 It was both an intellectual and emotional encounter with Jesus.

 Jesus’ victory was not a military or political victory.
-In fact, His Church has outlived all military and political powers in human history.
-Jesus’ victory is about a new relationship of reconciliation between God and the world.
+It is about a whole new relationship of reconciliation between God and all mankind.
 It was a victory over sin and death.

 Jesus came as a Son of Man (as envisioned by Prophet Daniel), bore the sins of the world and took the punishment on himself (as predicted by Prophet Isaiah), as a lamb for the sacrifice which God has prepared (as foretold by Prophet Abraham), die for the atonement of sin and came back to signal the banishment of sin (as symbolized by Moses’ Law), and defeated Satan once and for all (as promised to Adam).
 God displayed His love, power and faithfulness to us.